WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 ## Overview

 This section describes how Whiteflag messages are implemented internally by the WFJL.
+To use Whiteflag messages in software applications, only the `org.whiteflagprotocol.java` package with the `WfMessage` class.

-To use Whiteflag messages in software applications, only the `org.whiteflagprotocol.java` package with the `WfMessage` class and its nested creator class `WfMessage.Creator` are required.
+In addition, the `WfBinaryBuffer` from the `org.whiteflagprotocol.java.core` may be used if working with binary encoded message, but the `WfMessage` class does provide methods to obtain binary encoded messages as byte arrays or hexadecimal strings.

 ### Example